 7. Keep It Simple

-Examples of Visual Aids for Teaching
+Types of Visual Aids in Teaching (Visual Aids Examples)

 These examples highlight the importance of visual aids in teaching as tools that cater to diverse learning styles while making lessons engaging and impactful.